-We would suggest using "working time arrangements" as unit of measurement as it is simpler and clearer than "full basis annual remuneration awarded".
+We would suggest using "working time arrangements" as unit of measurement as it is simpler and clearer than "the remuneration awarded".

 Rather than documenting a job description, we would recommend focusing on categories of job positions while respecting the principle of proportionality to avoid heavy constraints as it would not have a detrimental impact on the monitoring.